evolvedmicrobe/smrtlink-conditions-app/README.md

 ## Todo

-- Add client side validation of CSV
+- Add client side validation of CSV contents
 - Add better error handling when pipelines are accessible
 - Add more informative message when POST fails
 - split out client calls into their own class